 Project Manager, Centre for Faculty Development

-Jackie manages the New and Emerging Academic Leaders (NEAL) program along with many of our special events and special projects.
+Jackie manages the New and Evolving Academic Leaders (NEAL) program along with many of our special events and special projects.
 Currently, Jackie is working hard to develop and launch the CFD’s first Massive Online Open Course (MOOC) which ties in nicely to her interest in the use of technology in education.
 Jackie is also responsible for our marketing portfolio including the electronic newsletter 'CFDnews' and our social media channels.

 Jackie has an extensive background in the performing arts and is a Certified Nutritional Practitioner.